BryggansBryggeri/bryggio/README.md

 ### Publish-subscribe pattern

-The communication between components such as sensors and controllers we use a _publish-subscribe_ pattern, which you can read about [here](https://ably.com/topic/pub-sub).
+For communication between components such as sensors and controllers we use a _publish-subscribe_ pattern, which you can read about [here](https://ably.com/topic/pub-sub).
 The gist of it is that components don't communicate directly with each other.
-Instead, components act like "clients", which communicate via a central server.
+Instead, components act like _clients_, which communicate via a central server.
-A client can publish messages to the server, messages which are tagged with a "subject".
+A client can publish messages to the server, messages which are tagged with a _subject_.
 Clients receive messages by subscribing to subjects.
 In this centralised way, clients can communicate without really having knowledge of each other.